Kelly Craighead – President & CEO

 CLIA North America

-Caroline Johnson is the Senior Vice President, Membership and Operations.
+Caroline Johnson is the Senior Vice President, North American Travel Trade Membership.
 She oversees the Membership, Professional Development, Marketing, Events and Sales teams.
 Johnson is responsible for the membership value proposition and its successful delivery directed towards CLIA's Travel Agency and Agent Members.
 She brings extensive experience in association and corporate leadership roles.

 Charles Sylvia, ECC

 Charles Sylvia, ECC is Vice President of Membership and Trade Relations with Cruise Lines International Association.
 Charles has 24 years’ experience in cruise marketing and sales, starting as a front-line agent at a brick-and-mortar travel agency near Cape Cod, Massachusetts.

 After a decade successfully selling group cruises on the leisure side of the business, Charles moved to the corporate side, producing meetings, incentives, conferences and events at sea for Access TCA, a Boston-based exhibit and corporate events agency.
 Charles built Access TCA’s “at sea” division from the ground up.

 In addition to being a lifelong cruise enthusiast, Charles is also interested in start-ups, serving as an advisor to graduate students in Brown University’s Program in Innovation Management and Entrepreneurship (PRIME).
 In his role at CLIA, Charles champions the interests of CLIA’s North American trade membership, comprised of more than 32,700 travel agency owners and agents.

 Joel Katz has 25 years of international experience in the cruise and hotel industries.
 In his role as Managing Director of CLIA Australasia, Katz heads a Sydney-based team that is responsible for the promotion and development of the cruise industry in the region through trade relations, industry training, and advocacy activities on behalf of the Cruise Line Members.